How To Wash Your Projects

-When choosing a detergent for washing your merino wool items look for a mild laundry liquid specifically designed for delicate and wool fibers, ideally displaying the Woolmark symbol.
+When choosing a detergent for washing your wool items, look for a mild laundry liquid specifically designed for delicate and wool fibers, ideally displaying the Woolmark symbol.
 Avoid powder detergents (the powder is unlikely to dissolve in cool water and will stick to the wool fibers) and capsules (the soluble packaging can damage the wool).

 Follow the instructions on your detergent’s packaging for how much to add.
 For small stains, you can spot clean by gently dabbing the soiled area with detergent to remove it.

 Gently squeeze out as much water as you can without wringing or twisting.
-Avoid lifting and letting the item hang as the weight of the water will stretch it out.
+Avoid lifting and letting the item hang, as the weight of the water will stretch it out.